-/'kemēa/ n.
 1. derived from the Ancient Greek word χημεία (khēmeia) meaning "cast together"

-Khemia is a 12-member music collective dedicated to the presentation of new contemporary concert music in innovative ways.
+Khemia is a 12-member music ensemble dedicated to the presentation of new contemporary concert music in innovative ways.
 Our core values are to present music as diverse as our membership and to engage with this music through multimedia performances.
 We foster collaborations among the arts by working closely with designers, visual artists, and writers as well as incorporating poetic, visual, and interactive elements in our performances.
 The members of Khemia Ensemble have come together across five countries from around the world: Venezuela, Argentina, Brazil, China, and the United States to form an ensemble that seeks to diversify and share the music of living composers.

 “Khemia Lights” is a permanent installation for the ensemble and was created in a collaboration between Khemia member/composer, Bret Bohman, and the Cincinnati-based sound and visual production company Intermedio.
 The lights use audio-visual technology that responds live to the rhythm and intensity of the music we are performing, creating an exciting multi-sensory experience for the audience.
 Khemia used this technology to performed a series of interactive concerts throughout Cincinnati, Ann Arbor and Detroit venues.